mbehr1/vsc-webshark/README.md

 **Note:** The **time-sync** feature works well with [![Version](https://vsmarketplacebadge.apphb.com/version/mbehr1.smart-log.svg)](https://marketplace.visualstudio.com/items?itemName=mbehr1.smart-log) **smart-log** extension and [![Version](https://vsmarketplacebadge.apphb.com/version/mbehr1.dlt-logs.svg)](https://marketplace.visualstudio.com/items?itemName=mbehr1.dlt-logs) for DLT (diagnostic log and trace) files.

-**Note:** It's acts mainly as a UI to a local wireshark installation.
-So wireshark (incl **sharkd**) need to be locally installed.
+**Note:** It's acts mainly as a UI to a local [Wireshark&trade;](https://www.wireshark.org) installation.
+So Wireshark (incl **sharkd**) need to be locally installed.

-**Note:** Currently I do find "sharkd" for windows only as part of the Wireshark Win32 Portable packages [win32/WiresharkPortable_latest](https://wireshark.org/download/win32/WiresharkPortable_latest.paf.exe).
+**Note:** Currently I do find "sharkd" for Windows only as part of the Wireshark Win32 Portable packages [win32/WiresharkPortable_latest](https://wireshark.org/download/win32/WiresharkPortable_latest.paf.exe).
 Extracting the wireshark folder into any local folder and pointing the sharkdFullPath setting to it seems to work (so keeping the regular installation untouched).

-**Note:** Under linux the default Debian package doesn't install "sharkd".
-If you install from source (git clone https://github.com/wireshark/wireshark; cd wireshark; mkdir build; cd build; cmake -DBUILD_wireshark=OFF ..; ./run/sharkd -   <- should build sharkd and print a 'Hello from client'.
+**Note:** Under Linux&reg; the default Debian package doesn't install "sharkd".
+If you install from source (git clone https://github.com/wireshark/wireshark; cd wireshark; mkdir build; cd build; cmake -DBUILD_wireshark=OFF .. ; make ; ./run/sharkd -   <- should build sharkd and print a 'Hello from client'.
 The path to this binary should be sufficient.
 Caution might be needed on the plugin directory location.
 You can keep the default option -DBUILD_wireshark=ON as well but its not needed.
 Check the list of compile dependencies (e.g. glib-2.0-dev libpcap-dev libgcrypt20-dev lib-c-ares-dev liblua5.3-dev lua5.3 )

 ## Features